 If you want a lot of nuts fast—Cape Fear Pecan is your tree!

-Cape Fear is a native to North Carolina.
+Cape Fear pecan tree is a native to North Carolina.
 It will begin producing nuts in a few years as a young tree, and will continue to produce consistently every crop year.

 The Cape Fear Pecan is a strong cultivar, featuring rigorous and upright growth with an open habitat.
 It will produce well filled nut on average 58 nuts per pound with 55% kernel.

 Cape Fear Pecan Tree is a type-1 Pollinator, and requires a type-2 to pollinate.
-Tree produces best with Elliot Pecan, Mandan Pecan, Kanza Pecan, and Sumner Pecan cultivars.
-Cape Fear will typically ripen in late October like the other pecan varieties.
+Tree produces best with other pollinating varieties like Elliot Pecan, Mandan Pecan, Kanza Pecan, and Sumner Pecan cultivars.
+Cape Fear will typically ripen in late October growing season like the other pecan varieties.

 As this variety matures, pruning may be required to ensure nut quality remains high quality due to overproduction.
 The pollen sheds from late April to early May to begin nut production.
 This tree is known to help cross pollinate all the other pecan trees in your area.